gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 with related results found in Section \@ref(section8-4) and Table \@ref(tab:Table8-1).
-In that situation we were considering a "full" model that included *Elevation*, *Min.Temp*, and *Max.Temp* as potential predictor variables after removing two influential points.
-And we considered all possible reduced models from that "full"^[We put quotes on "full" or sometimes call it the "fullish" model because we could always add more to the model, like interactions or other explanatory variables.
+In that situation we were considering a "full" model that included *Elevation*, *Min.Temp*, and *Max.Temp* as potential predictor variables after removing two influential points. \index{influential} \index{Cook's Distance} And we considered all possible reduced models from that "full"^[We put quotes on "full" or sometimes call it the "fullish" model because we could always add more to the model, like interactions or other explanatory variables.
 So we rarely have a completely full model but